PyryL/ds-project/docs/messages.md

 * message type, one byte, value `0`
 * message total length, four big-endian bytes (value always `7`)
 * two constant bytes, `[111, 107]`

+## Fault tolerance

+The message to a node indicating that the receiver's neighbor is down:

+* message type, one byte, value `30`
+* message total length, four big-endian bytes (value always `13`)
+* the ID of the crashed node, 8 big-endian bytes

+Response to this message acknowledging that the fault is handled:

+* message type, one byte, value `0`
+* message total length, four big-endian bytes (value always `7`)
+* two constant bytes, `[111, 107]`

+The message from a node to everybody announcing that a certain node is down:

+* message type, one byte, value `31`
+* message total length, four big-endian bytes (value always `13`)
+* the ID of the crashed node, 8 big-endian bytes

+Response to this announcement:

+* message type, one byte, value `0`
+* message total length, four big-endian bytes (value always `7`)
+* two constant bytes, `[111, 107]`